top of page

 After 10-15 days, when ‘Le chapeau brun’ is well formed (it can be up to 10 cm thick and is ready when brown and ‘crusty’), a clear, nutrient poor and slow fermenting juice can be racked off from underneath it.
 This will be suitable for final racking, filtration and bottling at a specific gravity of 1012-1015 after 6-9 months to produce a bottle conditioned medium to medium-dry cider/perry with a slight yeast deposit.

-We will bottle another 300 litres of Blakeney, Butt & Oldfield 2022 to make a bottle conditioned sparkling perry when natural fruit sugar levels drop to SG1012 later in the summer/early autumn.
-They will be available in a full weight champagne style bottle with mushroom cork and wire closure in 75cl and 150cl ‘magnum’ bottle formats.
+We plan to bottle at least 300-50 litres of our Browns Apple & Kingston Black to make a bottle conditioned sparkling cider when natural fruit sugar levels drop to SG1012 later in the Summer/early Autumn.
+This will be available in a full weight champagne style bottle with crown cap in 75cl bottle format (yellow ochre label).

 Greggs_Pit_2016-186_edited.png